CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 First a Primary Server is stood up followed by up to 5 secondary nodes.
 The limit of secondary nodes is mainly limited by throttling limits of destination tenants.
 If the project has multiple destination tenants then up to 6 nodes per destination can be utilized.

+The Primary Server coordinates execution of migrations on the secondary nodes and can be configured to itself execute migration threads.
+For best performance it's recommended to not enable the secondary role on the primary node.

 ### SQL Install

 By default the Self Hosted install uses SQL Server Express.
 For larger migrations it may require a full SQL install to avoid limitations on SQL Server Express.
 It's recommend to do a full SQL install on migrations larger then 25k.
 To use an existing SQL instance use the Advanced Options when installing.